COG-UK/docs/setting-up-ocarina.md

 pip install git+https://github.com/samstudio8/ocarina.git
 ```

+Please remember to check the [ocarina changelog](https://github.com/SamStudio8/ocarina/blob/master/CHANGELOG.md) periodically and update your client as necessary.

 ### 2. Register your Ocarina instance as an OAuth application

 Instructions to do this are located [here](oauth-app).
 Only the first section is necessary to set up ocarina but must be done before moving to the next step.